use-pluto/web-os-spec/README.md

 The web os standard allows for compatible use of web OSes.
 It is a simple web protocol, `web+os` that allows for information to be shared between many web desktops.
 This is done by registering a Protocol Handler on the `navigator` object inside `window`, using `navigator.registerProtocolHandler`.
 Not only can information be shared from a web OS to a web OS, but a normal website and even anything that supports HTTP can use it.
 > ![](.github/registerProtocolHandler.png)
 > A website registering the service worker

+**Important:** `window.navigator.registerProtocolHandler` only works on Chrome, Edge, Firefox, and Opera.
+It does not work on any mobile browsers.
+For more info, see the [caniuse](https://caniuse.com/registerprotocolhandler) page.
 ## Protocol
 Your Web OS protocol URL can take two approaches; one executing an app, command, or module (we'll just call this 'app') and the other leading to a file, directory, or drive (we'll just call this 'file').
 The part(s) after `web+os:` are called elements.
 ### App approach